 Try Not To Die

 If Do My Best was going for a creepy atmosphere, I’d say that they did a pretty good job of that.
 The art style used here is complex in points, but it doesn’t go out of its way to be over the top.
 It lets the environment do the talking, and is rather confident in its own skin.
 This is usually seen in the train segments, since there are plenty of opportunities to show a swath of different environments between destinations.

 Colors aren’t loud, music is used to accentuate the environment instead of overshadowing it, and the sound design does what it needs to do.
 Some may complain that there isn’t enough music here to be engaging, but I disagree.
 It’s pretty clear that Do My Best was shooting for an environment and experience driven through a lonely aesthetic, and walking outside of that would not do it justice.

 The Final Station has a lot going for it, honestly.
 It knows what it wants to be, and it does a fantastic job at accomplishing what it sets out to do.
 It executes gameplay, atmosphere, and design in a very controlled manner.
 The story may be somewhat weak, but don’t let that deter you from picking this one up.
 Even though the game is short (my playthrough was about 4 hours), this is definitely something worth looking at.
 If you still find yourself on the fence about the playtime, the price will help soften the blow.
 Sometimes it’s better to be quick and succinct as opposed to cramming a serious amount of content over the span of a 50+ hour game.

-Review copy provided by tinyBuild.
+Review copy provided by tinyBuild for PC.
 Screenshots taken by reviewer.